 1. Review the entered information for accuracy and completeness

 It is essential for small business owners to carefully review the entered information after entering the relevant information in the TDS return form.
-They must make sure that all information is accurate and comprehensive, including the TAN, deductee information, tax deducted amounts, method of payment, and pertinent sections.
+They must ensure that all information is accurate and comprehensive, including the TAN, deductee information, tax-deducted amounts, method of payment, and relevant sections.
 To prevent fines and ensure compliance, it is crucial to check for errors, omissions, and inconsistencies.
 A comparison of the data with any supporting document is advised, and any differences should be corrected.
 The TDS return can be created and submitted to the tax authorities once the accuracy has been confirmed.

 2. Validate the TDS return using the built-in validation utility

-Small business owners can use the built-in validation utility offered by the online TDS filing site or third-party software to verify the TDS return.
-This tool aids in finding any errors or discrepancies in data supplied, such as incorrect PAN numbers, missing fields, or inaccurate tax amounts.
+Small business owners can utilise the built-in validation utility provided by the online TDS filing site or third-party software to verify their TDS return.
+This tool helps identify errors or discrepancies in the supplied data, such as incorrect PAN numbers, missing fields, or inaccurate tax amounts.
 Business owners can make sure that the TDS return complies with the appropriate format and meets the requirements set forth by the tax authorities by running the validation software.
 Correcting any errors before completing and submitting the TDS return is a crucial step.

 File TDS Return